bogdanMierloiu/devops-training-java-devs/bogdan-mierloiu/linux/L7!-copy-move.md

 `mv file_name ../target_directory` -> move the file to the target directory `mv directory_name ../target_directory` -> move the directory to the target directory `mv anotherdir newdir` -> rename the directory `anotherdir` to `newdir`

+`diff file1 file2` -> compare two files and show the differences